Code-Institute-Submissions/CrankyCat-Loves-Coding-how-do-you-do_DecResub/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: This is our default user story template
+about: This is our default user story template for Unauthenticated User
 title: 'USER STORY: <TITLE>'
 labels: ''
 assignees: CrankyCat-Loves-Coding